Paradigm4/superfunpack/README.md

 testing the null of independence of rows and columns in a 2x2 contingency table with fixed marginals.

-Use this function together with the `phyper` hypergeometric cumulative distribution function described below to conduct one-sided Fisher's exact tests on 2x2 contingency tables.
+Use this function together with the `phyper` hypergeometric density function described below to conduct one-sided Fisher's exact tests on 2x2 contingency tables.
 The SciDB examples below compute one-sided Fisher's exact tests corresponding to the `alternative=less` option in the R package, also shown for comparison.